Nutella and Ferrero Rocher could be taken off shelves over child labour claims

 The hazelnuts used Ferrero Rocher products, such as Nutella, come from Turkey, where they are "picked mainly by migrants, including children, who work long hours for very low pay," a BBC investigation claims.

-Reports are being looked at by Woolworths, the Australian supermarket chain which owns Countdown.
+Reports are being looked at by Woolworths, the Australian supermarket chain which also owns NZ Countdowns.

 "We are aware of these reports and have contacted the supplier for further information on its response to the matter," a Woolworths spokesperson told the Daily Mail.